adavarski/microservices-python-v2-log/README.md

-# simplebank
+# Bank
-App for the Microservices
+App for the Microservices with Python framework for building microservices https://www.nameko.io

 Stop all simplebank containers running